ome/ngff/rfc/1/index.md

 Similarly, this proposal does not try to define higher-level governance and conflict resolution.
-By default, as a repository within the "OME" GitHub organization, the community health processes defined in
-<https://github.com/ome/.github> hold for the NGFF process.
-However, following
-this RFC, additional and specific governance mechanisms can be put in place for the operation of the NGFF community process.
-This may or may not follow the model of other RFC-using communities, e.g., IETF's [IAB][iab] or Fuchsia's "governing authority".
+By default, as a repository within the "OME" GitHub organization, the community health processes defined in [https://github.com/ome/.github][17] hold for the NGFF process.
+However, following this RFC, additional and specific governance mechanisms can be put in place for the operation of the NGFF community process.
+This may or may not follow the model of other RFC-using communities, e.g., IETF's [IAB][18] or Fuchsia's "governing authority".

 ### C. Participation requirements